robusta-dev/robusta/docs/index.rst

         .. admonition:: Example: show updates in Grafana

-            This writes annotations to Grafana when applications are updated.
+            Write annotations to Grafana showing when applications were updated.

+            No sink is configured.
+This action writes directly to Grafana and no output is sent to sinks.

             .. code-block:: yaml